MaddyGuthridge/Flapi/Protocol.md

 only contains the [sysex header](#sysex-header), [message origin](#message-origin), [client ID](#client-id) and continuation byte.
-These split messages must be continuous for a single client, and cannot be interleaved.
+These split messages must be continuous for a single client, and cannot be interleaved with messages of other types.

 The final MIDI message of a Flapi message should have its continuation byte set to `0` to indicate the end of the message.

 ### Message type

-The final common byte describes the type of message.
+The message type byte describes the type of message.
 The value can be one of the following values.
 Other values are reserved for future Flapi versions.

 | Value  | Meaning |